Differential Graded Categories are k-linear Stable Infinity Categories: The Main Theorem

 Consider the diagram \xymatrixcolsep{-0.35in}

 \begin{enumerate} \item The two $\oo$-categories given by the source and target of $\theta$ admit geometric realizations of simplicial objects.
 In fact, both of these categories are presentable $\oo$-categories.
-The former is a presentable $\oo$-category since $Mod_{R \dash Mod^{cell}}(Cat_{\cS})$ is a combinatorial model category.
-Since the underlying $\oo$-category of a combinatorial model category is a presentable $\oo$-category, $N(Mod_{R \dash Mod^{cell}}(Cat_{\cS})^{flat})[W^{-1}]$ is a presentable $\oo$-category.
-The latter is a presentable $\oo$-category by \cite[4.2.3.7]{HA}, that is, categories of modules over a presentable $\oo$-category is a presentable $\oo$-category.
+The former is a presentable $\oo$-category by \ref{presentable}.
+The latter is a presentable $\oo$-category by \cite[4.2.3.7]{HA}, that is, $\oo$-categories of modules over a presentable $\oo$-category is a presentable $\oo$-category.